CQCL/lambeq-docs/docs/guide/ml_models.rst

 PytorchModel
 ------------

 :py:class:`.PytorchModel` is the right choice for classical experiments.
 Here, string diagrams are treated as tensor networks, where boxes represent tensors and edges define the specific tensor contractions.
-Tensor contractions are optimised by the python package ``opt_einsum``.
+Tensor contractions are optimised by the Python package ``opt_einsum``.

 To prepare the diagrams for the computation, we use a :py:class:`.TensorAnsatz` that converts a pregroup diagram into a tensor diagram.
-Subclasses of :py:class:`.TensorAnsatz` include the :py:class:`.SpiderAnsatz` and the :py:class:`.MPSAnsatz`, which reduce the size of large tensors by spliting them into chains of many smaller boxes.
+Subclasses of :py:class:`.TensorAnsatz` include the :py:class:`.SpiderAnsatz` and the :py:class:`.MPSAnsatz`, which reduce the size of large tensors by splitting them into chains of many smaller boxes.
 To prepare a tensor diagram for a sentence, for example:

 .. code-block:: python